-Health Indicator Report of Electronic Cigarettes
+Health Indicator Report of Electronic Cigarettes / Vape Products

 Electronic cigarettes are battery-powered devices that turn liquids into an aerosol.
-They are marketed under a variety of different names, but are most commonly referred to as electronic cigarettes, e-cigarettes, vape pens, e-hookahs, or hookah pens.
+They are marketed under a variety of different names, but are most commonly referred to as electronic cigarettes, e-cigarettes, vape pens, mods, or tanks.
 The liquids frequently contain nicotine and flavors.
 Since 2011, Utah has seen a sharp increase in e-cigarette experimentation and use among youth.
 Given the uncertain public health impact of e-cigarettes and the potential for increasing nicotine addiction among young people, monitoring the use of e-cigarette products and enforcing and strengthening policies that regulate youth access are public health priorities for Utah.

-Electronic Cigarettes Experimentation and Current Use by Grade, Utah Students in Grades 8, 10, and 12, 2015
+Electronic Cigarettes Experimentation and Current Use by Grade, Utah Students in Grades 8, 10, and 12, 2017

 NotesExperimentation is defined as "ever tried"; current use is defined as use in the past 30 days.